eiriktve/ktor-oauth2-resource-server-api/README.md

 Some light reading on the responsibilities of a resource server: https://www.oauth.com/oauth2-servers/the-resource-server/

 ## Technologies
-- kotlin 2.x with JVM 21
+- kotlin 2.x with JDK 21
 - ktor 2.x
 - koin
 - exposed